hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 trivial to implement but note it would mean an interface change from what we are describing here.)

-as such, we instead opt to pass a single event handler proc (optionally) with each call to our method, implemented as a block.
+as such, we insted opt to pass a [#069] selective event listener (as a proc) (and it itself is optional) with each call to our method.

 we will say that never should there be a good reason to make a loud failure from such a query, so in the event that there is no event